JoshuaKasa/van-gonography/README.md

 # Contributing

 Pull requests are more than welcome, I love seeing people contribute to my projects and I'll make sure to look at every single one of them.
-Feel free to contribute translations, features, bug fixes or anything else you think it's necessary, even documentation and README files!
-**if you get any errors, please open an issue and I'll try to fix it as soon as possible :<wbr>)**
+Feel free to contribute translations, features, bug fixes or anything else you think it's necessary, even documentation and README files! **if you get any errors, please open an issue and I'll try to fix it as soon as possible :<wbr>)**

+### Want to Contribute?

+We welcome contributions from the community!
+Whether you're a developer, designer, or just an enthusiastic user, there are many ways to get involved.

+- Found a bug?
+Report it by [creating an issue](https://github.com/JoshuaKasa/van-gonography/issues).
+- Have an idea for a new feature or improvement?
+Share it with us through [feature requests](https://github.com/JoshuaKasa/van-gonography/issues).
+- Want to contribute code?
+Fork the repository and submit a pull request.
+Make sure to read our [contribution guidelines](CONTRIBUTING.md) for more details.

+Ready to contribute?
+Start by [forking the repository](https://github.com/JoshuaKasa/van-gonography/fork) and making your first contribution today.
+Every contribution, no matter how small, makes a difference!